|

 top

-Papers
+Papers on topics

-on topics other than astronomy
+other than astronomy

-The world has other challenges besides understanding the
+The world has other challenges besides

-universe.
-I've given much thought recently to Global Warming and
+given much thought recently to Global

-related non-astronomy issues.
+Warming and related non-astronomy

 |

-Can Global Warming
+Global Warming be Stopped?

-Stopped?
-This Power Point presentation outlines a very
+This Power Point presentation

-pessimistic (but realistic) view of our future ability to cope with
+realistic) view of our future

-global warming.
+ability to cope with global warming.

 (PDF file, 1.1M)